evaliu2002/PetMyDog/Weekly Reports/ReportSeven.md

     necessary information from the database (mid) but ultimately figured it out.
 I wasn't stuck on anything.
   - Plans and Goals for the Next Week: Finish developing front end's test suite and add stretch goals if possible.

+- ##### Anish Konanki:
+  - Goals from last week: Work on refining APIs based on feedback and test them thoroughly.
+  - Progress and Issues: I finished refining the old APIs and updated the backend code based on feedback so that frontend can work more efficiently now.
+I also talked with the other devs to figure out communication between frontend and backend to make createDogProfile work properly.
+I'm currently figuring out how to write proper JUnit tests for my APIs, but I have been testing my APIs and making sure they work as intended, or fix any issues.
+  - Plans and Goals for the Next Week: Work on refining any code in time for the final release, and finish writing JUnit tests for my APIs.